boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-pinboards/delete-pinboards.md

 # How to Delete a Pinboard

-This section explains on how to delete the Pinboard from Bold BI solutions.
+This section explains how to delete the Pinboard from the Bold BI application.

 ### Steps to delete a Pinboard

-1. Click on the `Delete` option from the context menu as shown in the following image.
+1. Click `Delete` option from the `gear` icon menu as shown in the following image.

     ![Delete Option](/static/assets/embedded/managing-resources/manage-pinboards/images/delete-option.png)